-There are times in your life when managing your finances may not be the easiest thing to do without help.
+Sometimes in your life, managing your finances may not be the easiest thing to do without help.
 There are many resources available on the market, and the options of where to turn can be overwhelming.
 I've read many financial books, but there are three that have benefited me the most.
 The books are "Profit First" by Mike Michalowicz, "Rich Bitch” by Nicole Lapin, and "Rich Dad Poor Dad" by Robert Kiyosaki.
-These books have allowed me to determine that we all make mistakes when it comes to managing our money and that by communicating with others, you can accomplish your financial goals.
+These books have allowed me to determine that we all make mistakes when managing our money and that you can accomplish your financial goals by communicating with others.

 As an Amazon Associate, I earn from qualifying purchases.